Dlindo28/ACNH-Stalks-Helper/README.md

 # ACNH-Stalks-Helper

-Animal Crossing New Horizons turnip stalks market tracker and calculator for ios and android devices.
+Animal Crossing New Horizons turnip market price tracker and calculator for ios and android devices.

 ## Installation